michael-hartmann/caps/docs/paper/paper.md

 are usually well covered by the proximity force approximation.

 ![Geometry of the plane-sphere setup.
 A sphere with radius $R$ is separated by the distance $L$ from an infinitely extended plate.
-The aspect ratio $R/L=2$ in this Figure is about three orders of magnitudes smaller than in typical experiments.](geometry.pdf)
+In typical experiments, the aspect ratio $R/L$ is about three orders of magnitude larger than shown here.](geometry.pdf)

 Within the scattering approach [@lambrecht_njp_2006; @emig_prl_2007], the Casimir free energy is given as a Matsubara sum